-Superintendent Notte gave evidence that he was not in the area at the time that Inspector Caleb entered the Chamber, but that he had earlier given instructions that police were not to enter the Chamber.
 He gave further evidence that he was not aware whether Inspector Caleb had received instructions from the Speaker to enter the Chamber.
-He stated that some time after Inspector Caleb had entered the Chamber to attempt to remove the two Members of Parliament whom the Speaker had ordered to withdraw, he himself entered the Chamber and ordered Inspector Caleb to leave the Chamber.
+He stated that some time after Inspector Caleb had entered the Chamber to attempt to remove the two Members of Parliament whom the Speaker had ordered to withdraw, he himself (having in the meantime arrived at Parliament with the Commissioner) entered the Chamber and ordered Inspector Caleb to leave the Chamber.
 According to Superintendent Notte: